Mare Liberum

 Mare Liberum (or The Freedom of the Seas) is a book in Latin on international law written by the Dutch jurist and philosopher Hugo Grotius, first published in 1609.
 In The Free Sea, Grotius formulated the new principle that the sea was international territory and all nations were free to use it for seafaring trade.
 The disputation was directed towards the Portuguese Mare clausum policy and their claim of monopoly on the East Indian Trade.

+Background and thesis

-Grotius wrote the treatise while being a counsel to the Dutch East India Company over the seizing of the Santa Catarina Portuguese carrack issue.
+Grotius wrote the treatise while being a counsel to the Dutch East India Company over the controversial seizing of the Portuguese carrack Santa Catarina.

 The work was assigned to Grotius by the Zeeland Chamber of the Dutch East India Company in 1608.

 Grotius' argument was that the sea was free to all, and that nobody had the right to deny others access to it.
 In chapter I, he laid out his objective, which was to demonstrate "briefly and clearly that the Dutch [...] have the right to sail to the East Indies", and, also, "to engage in trade with the people there".
 He then went on to describe how he based his argument on what he called the "most specific and unimpeachable axiom of the Law of Nations, called a primary rule or first principle, the spirit of which is self-evident and immutable", namely that: "Every nation is free to travel to every other nation, and to trade with it."
 From this premise, Grotius argued that this self-evident and immutable right to travel and to trade required (1) a right of innocent passage over land, and (2) a similar right of innocent passage at sea.
 The sea, however, was more like air than land, and was, as opposed to land, common property of all: